LLNL/axom/src/docs/sphinx/dev_guide/dev_model.rst

 Code Reviews and Acceptance
 ======================================================

-Before any code may be merged into the develop or master branches, it must be tested, reviewed, and accepted.
+Before any code is merged into the develop or master branches, it must be tested, reviewed, and accepted.
 Submitting a pull request on the Toolkit Bitbucket project to merge a branch into develop or master initiates the test and review processes.
 All builds and tests must pass for a pull request to be approved.
-Also, it is expected that unit tests be constructed to exercise any new functionality that is introduced.
+Also, it is expected that unit tests are constructed to exercise any new functionality that is introduced.
 This will be assessed by reviewers of each pull request.
 See :ref:`testing-label` for more information about testing.